C1orf68

 Chromosome 1 open reading frame 68, or C1orf68, is a human gene which encodes for skin-specific protein 32.
-C1orf68 gene is expressed in the skin, is apart of the epidermal differentiation complex, and potentially plays a role in epidermal cornification, and epidermal barrier function.
+C1orf68 gene is expressed in the skin, is a part of the epidermal differentiation complex, and potentially plays a role in epidermal cornification, and epidermal barrier function.

 Gene

 C1orf68 is mapped on the plus strand of chromosome 1 at 1q21.3, that spans 949 base pairs in the human genome.
 Other aliases include Late envelope protein 7 (LEP7), XP32, Skin-Specific Protein (Xp32).
 This gene has only 1 exon, and no introns.
-It is apart of the Epidermal differentiation complex (1q21).
+It is a part of the epidermal differentiation complex (1q21).

 Protein

 Skin-specific protein 32 has only one isoform, and has a sequence length of 250 amino acids.
 It has a molecular mass of 26 kDa, and a predicted pI value of 8.41.
 It was noted that the amino acid sequence contained high levels of cysteine relative to other human protein sequences.